JoseCanova/JoseCanova/README.md

 they know me better than i...
 and if you ask me... yes... "if i have i gun i commit a mistake..."

-3 days crying.

-Ethics we learned \at IBM...

-your google account... what this person's are talking about... ?

 ### You google account ... wtf... what you are saying...

-its not about money... it's science... admiration.. friendshiot.. jezz holy christy...

-### if you see something talk with your doesn't matter the consequences...

-It's your obligation

 ### Fix the Query